Want to Participate in Fall Recruitment?

 - have a positive, safe, and enriching recruitment and new member experience.

-A woman is eligible to participate in formal recruitment if she is regularly admitted and currently enrolled for college credit hours at Armstrong Atlantic State University in the Fall Semester.
-If you are an initiated member of an NPC group, from AASU or any other university, you are not eligible to be a PNM.
+A woman is eligible to participate in formal recruitment if she is regularly admitted and currently enrolled for college credit hours at Armstrong in the Fall Semester.
+If you are an initiated member of an NPC group, from Armstrong or any other university, you are not eligible to be a PNM.
 Also, you are ineligible if you were a PNM of an NPC sorority on this campus within the same calendar year of this recruitment.
 To be considered, you must register for Formal Recruitment, attend Open House, Panhellenic Orientation and all recruitment parties.

 What not to do during the process?